-- Video card: \$50-\$650.
+• Video card: \$50-\$500.
 You doubtless want your monitor to display color (rather than just black-and-white) images.
-Your system cabinet will therefore need to have a device to make this possible.
+Your system cabinet

+- will therefore need to have a device to make this possible.
 A video card converts the processor's output information into a video signal that can be sent through a cable to the monitor.
 Remember the expansion slots we mentioned?
 Your video card is plugged into one of these on the motherboard.
-(You can also buy a motherboard with built-in video.) - Sound card: \$30-\$160.
+(You can also buy a mother board with built-in video.) - Sound card: \$30-\$200 and higher.
 You may wish to listen to music on your PC.
-If so, you'll need a sound card, which enhances the computer's sound-generating capabilities by allowing sound to be output through speakers.
+If so, you'll need a sound card, which enhances the computer's soundgenerating capabilities by allowing sound to be output through speakers.
 This, too, would be plugged into an expansion slot on the motherboard.
 (Once again, you can buy a motherboard with built-in sound.)
-With the CD-ROM drive connected to the card, you can listen to music CDs. - Monitor: \$200-\$400 for a 17-inch model, \$400 or more for a 19-inch model.
-As with television sets, the "inch" dimension on monitors is measured diagonally corner to corner.
-The monitor is the display device that takes the electrical signals from the video card and forms an image using points of colored light on the screen.
-Later, after the system cabinet has been closed up, the monitor will be connected by means of a cable to the back of the computer, using the clearly marked connector.
-The power cord for the monitor will be plugged into a wall plug.
+With the CD drive connected to the card, you can listen to music CDs.